2018ik/2018ik.github.io/_wiki/paul.markdown

 ### Completing Ministry

 Paul says that he was commissioned to complete the word of God; this means to complete the revelation of God, which without Paul's writings would be incomplete.
-(Col 1:25)

-The central vision of this ministry is God in us as our contents ("vessel"), Christ as the mystery of God ("Jesus"), and the church as the mystery of Christ ("Me").
+(Col 1:25).
+The central vision of this ministry is:

+1. God in us as our contents ("vessel"), having gone through a process to dispense Himself into us.
+2. Christ as the mystery of God ("Jesus")
+3. The church as the mystery of Christ ("Me").

 The Lord's recovery is the recovery of this central vision.